A Celebration of Black Music and Culture

 The Supremes, 1960s

 Rhythm and blues developed somewhat simultaneously with rock and roll.
-Used by publications primarily to assign differences between Black and white musicians, the genre actually took on a life of its own, with artists like Little Richard and Bo Diddley creating a bridge between the two genres.
+Although publications used it primarily to assign differences between Black and white musicians, the genre actually took on a life of its own, with artists like Little Richard and Bo Diddley creating a bridge between the two genres.

-While R&B began in the '40s and '50s, the founding of Motown Records in 1958 served as something of a line of demarcation.
-Motown helped to popularize R&B and soul, getting the genre mainstream airplay when white labels were attempting to co-opt the genres.
+While R&B began in the '40s and '50s, the founding of Motown Records in 1958 served as a line of demarcation.
+Motown helped popularize R&B and soul, getting the genre mainstream airplay when white labels attempted to co-opt the genres.
 Major acts like The Supremes came to define the "Motown Sound" as the label became the dominant outfit for R&B and soul.

-Soul music was an offshoot of R&B, with more of an emphasis on vocals and incorporation of gospel elements.
-Artists like Ray Charles were tremendously influential on the genre, with his popularity even leading him to cut a country record in the early 1960s.
+Soul music was an offshoot of R&B, with more emphasis on vocals and incorporation of gospel elements.
+Artists like Ray Charles were tremendously influential on the genre, and his popularity even led him to cut a country record in the early 1960s.
 Aretha Franklin, another massively popular artist, became known as the Queen of Soul with albums like Lady Soul.

-Soul musicians played major role in the Civil Rights Movement of the 1960s.
-Sam Cooke, previously a relatively apolitical artist, recorded "A Change is Gonna Come", a scathing rebuke of racism and discrimination faced by African-Americans.
-This continued into the 1970s with Marvin Gaye's What's Going Ona transformative concept album that focused on racial justice, police brutality, and the Vietnam War.
+Soul musicians played a major role in the Civil Rights Movement of the 1960s.
+Sam Cooke, previously a relatively apolitical artist, recorded "A Change is Gonna Come," a scathing rebuke of racism and discrimination faced by African Americans.
+This continued into the 1970s with Marvin Gaye's What's Going On, a transformative concept album focused on racial justice, police brutality, and the Vietnam War.

-Today, artists like Beyoncé and Lizzo are standard bearers, creating their own brands of pop-infused R&B that dominates the charts.
+Today, artists like Beyoncé and Lizzo are standard bearers, creating their brands of pop-infused R&B that dominate the charts and are some of the biggest artists in the world with some of the most devoted fanbases of any other performer on the planet!

 Hip-Hop and Rap